System Design Space

 Preparing for ML System Design interviews

-The interview-focused section is useful because it teaches you to discuss not just the model, but the whole operating path: how inference works, what throughput the system needs, where the bottlenecks sit, and how to defend your design decisions.
+In an interview the discussion rarely stops at the model — you get asked about the whole operating path: how inference works, what throughput the system needs, where the bottlenecks sit, and how to defend your design decisions.
+This section prepares you for exactly that.

 How to assemble a clear answer structure quickly